CreedoW/informations-dashboard/README.md

 A simple client + server + cloud informations dashboard made by me with Boostrap Studio, PHP, HTML, CSS and JavaScript.

-Image efects, uploader and settings are not included in those files.
+Image effects, uploader and settings are not included in those files.

 Created for my own CDN.